Ind-Mali/Java101/README.md

 9. ## RecursivePrime.java
 - We can check the given number is prime or not.
 - There is a recursive method inside the code.

+10. ## PatternwithNumber.java
+- If the number is positive and equal 0, the number is decremented by **5** digits.
+- If the number is negative and equal 0, the number is incremented   by **5** digits.
+- Each step is printed to the console.